austin-b/CistercianNumerals/README.md

 height:     y-axis

-flipped:    set to true if origin is at bottom left
+flipped:    set to true if origin is at bottom left, default to top left

 horizontal: set to true for numerals generated horizontally